beauraines/rtm-api/README.md

 You will need your own RTM API Key and Secret, available from the Remember the Milk [website](https://www.rememberthemilk.com/services/api/keys.rtm).

+This is a fork of [dwaring87/rtm-api](https://github.com/dwaring87/rtm-api) so that I can maintain, modernize and add features.
+Your contributions are welcome!

 ## Main Features